Episode 3

 Mentioned in this episode:

-STAT Search Analytics
+Check out our sponsor, STAT Search Analytics

 STAT Search Analytics, a product by Moz, is the ultimate SERP tracking and analytics platform for tackling large-scale SEO with accuracy and ease.
 Whether you’re juggling multiple sites, millions of pages, or just a ton of keywords, STAT delivers precision SERP insights, fresh each day, so you can unlock new opportunities, drive more visibility, and prove the value of your SEO.
 Find out more about STAT by following the link below: